 The Process of Controlled Ovarian Hyperstimulation

 Controlled ovarian hyperstimulation (COH) is a process of inducing ovulation and egg release by injecting several different fertility medications.
 At the Fertility Institute, our doctors provide this service in conjunction with fertility treatments like in vitro fertilization, artificial insemination, and intrauterine insemination.
 Our fertility specialists will work closely with you to determine what medications are best for your unique needs.
-To learn more about controlled ovarian hyperstimulation, contact our New Orleans, LA, office today.
+To learn more about controlled ovarian hyperstimulation, contact any of our centers today.

 Why COH is Necessary